CORNMEAL ' A Taste of Various Churches

 Roughly 640 million, including about 18 million in mainland China.
 This includes conservative Protestants, charismatics, Bible churches, and also estimated 40 million conservative Anglicans.

-1532-1534 A.D. the [Anglican] Church of England began after Rome refused to annul Henry VIIIís marriage.
+1534 A.D.
+Henry VIII started the [Anglican] Church of England the Pope refused to annul his marriage.

 Lutherans and Calvinists persecuted Anabaptists, each other, and Roman Catholics.

 Three distinctives of all evangelicals are:

 1) Trusting Godís Word, the Bible, as the highest authority in your life

 2) Believing and seriously following the New Testament as God and the human writers intended it

 3) Salvation by Godís grace alone, not works, through faith alone in Christ alone.

 One can think of three types of evangelicals:

 a) Fundamentalists (strict rules on no drinking, dancing, blue laws, etc.)

 b) Regular evangelicals, in various denominations.
 They have differing views on the age of the earth.
-Examples are James Dobson, Norm Geisler.
+Examples are James Dobson and Norm Geisler.

 c) Neo-evangelicals, such as C.S.
 Lewis, Rick Warren.
 Some believe the Bible is infallible but not inerrant.